Negatronic/hertzbel/README.md

 Hertzbel has several frequency related calculations.
 Users may enter a string or a number as parameters into the functions.

-#### Note: strings must be formatted with convential Hz units (Hz, kHz, MHz, GHz, THz).
+#### Note: strings must be formatted with conventional Hz units (Hz, kHz, MHz, GHz, THz).

 #### Note: Numbers will always be considered to be in Hz.

 #### Frequency Conversions

-Translate any frequency from Hz, KHz, MHz, GHz, THz to another.
+Translate any frequency from Hz, kHz, MHz, GHz, THz to another.

 ### Example: `toHz({string|number})`